Gauging the financial health of your stocks

 Here are the three measures that we have introduced in the new 'Essential Checks' panel that we have added to each of the 5000+ Stock Snapshot pages on our website, as you can see in the accompanying screenshot.

 The Altman Z-score is a widely used measure that applies an algorithm that has been found to have useful predictive value on the likelihood of a business going bankrupt.
 Keep in mind that this is a likelihood and not a prediction.
 From a company's financials, it may look likely that bankruptcy looms, but the management may well succeed in improving matters.
 Read our detailed note about the Altman Z Score.

-In the Piotroski F-Score is a composite score of financial health, an easy to use single number that gives an overall financial score to a company.
+The Piotroski F-Score is a composite score of financial health, an easy to use single number that gives an overall financial score to a company.
 Stocks are rated on a score of 0 to nine based on nine parameters, nine being the best.
 Since the score is based on recent performance, we can say it represents the current financial strength relative to the recent past.
-Our detailed note on the Piotroski F-Score.
+Read our detailed note on the Piotroski F-Score.

 Modified's C-score is a most interesting measure, and as some investors would say, a most crucial one in India.
-It gives a likelihood that a company has been dressing its books.
-When their operational parameters worsen, and the stress starts showing in the financial numbers, a lot of businesses try to be a little creative with their accounts so that investors don't take to their heels.What we have here is a probabilistic score that measures a company's resemblance to other companies where the accounting has been creative.
+It measures the likelihood that a company has been dressing its books.
+When their operational parameters worsen, and the stress starts showing in the financials, a lot of businesses try to be a little creative with their accounts so that investors don't take to their heels.What we have here is a probabilistic score that measures a company's resemblance to other companies where the accounting has been creative.
 The higher the C-score, the higher is the probability that something is suspect.
 Our detailed note on the Modified C-score.